-The exact cause of the immune system’s attacks is unknown, but scientists have discovered genetic markers that increase your risk of developing RA tenfold.
+The exact cause of the immune system’s attacks is unknown.
+But scientists have discovered genetic markers that increase your risk of developing RA fivefold.

-In the case of RA, you may feel tired or experience a loss of appetite due to the inflammation that immune system activity causes.
+In the case of RA, you may feel tired or experience a loss of appetite due to the inflammation the immune system’s activity causes.
 You may also become anemic — meaning your red blood cell count decreases — or have a slight fever.
 Severe RA can cause joint deformity if left untreated.

-A number of different types of medication treat arthritis.
-They include:
+A number of different types of medication treat arthritis:

-- analgesics, e.g., hydrocodone (Vicodin) or acetaminophen (Tylenol): effective for pain management, but don’t help decrease inflammation
+- Analgesics, such as hydrocodone (Vicodin) or acetaminophen (Tylenol), are effective for pain management, but don’t help decrease inflammation.

 Physical therapy involving exercises that help strengthen the muscles around the affected joint is a core component of arthritis treatment.